 Iguazu Falls is a great destination for all abilities and ages of travelers.
 For families, young kids, older travelers, and people with disabilities, there is a train to transport you around, as well as access to oversized wheelchairs for rent from the main ticket office.
 These can be pushed along the metal platforms out to The Devil’s Throat and throughout the lower falls along the platforms as well.

 Insider Tip: Catch the first train to Devil’s Throat in the morning at 8 am.
 Crowds will be down and this will allow you the most solitude on that particular day overlooking Devil’s Throat.
 Immediately following the first couple trains of the day, the trail becomes very busy.

-Classic South American Tours to Combine with Iguazu Falls:
+South America Tours to Combine with Iguazu Falls:

 As we mentioned previously, Iguazu National Park, also known as Iguazu Falls, is a perfect place to head for a couple of days on your journey to South America.